max-d3v/geo_toolkit/README.md

 - **🔎 Brand Discovery**: Analyzes how LLMs understand and contextualize your brand
 - **🔑 Keyword Extraction**: Breaks down your brand into key search terms that potential users would query
-- **🤖 AI-Powered Analysis**: Uses advanced LLM agents to evaluate brand positioning
+- **🤖 AI-Powered Analysis**: Uses own openai web research engine to learn how your brand ranks with others
 - **📊 Competitive Report**: Generates comprehensive reports showing which companies dominate GEO for your target keywords